Best & Worst Porsche Cayenne Years

 20212019

 What’s a “Neutral Year,” you ask?
-Think of it as the middle ground – no significant recalls or owner complaints, but also no standing ovations.
+Think of it as the middle ground – no major recalls or owner complaints, but also no standing ovations.
 It’s the “steady Eddie” of the Cayenne world.

-Now, about those recalls and complaints from NHTSA – they’re like kryptonite for a model’s reliability score.
-The more issues a model year racks up, the further down the reliability ladder it slides.
+Now, about those recalls and complaints from NHTSA – they’re like kryptonite for a model’s dependability score.
+The more problems a model year racks up, the further down the reliability ladder it slides.

 Ready to dive into the nitty-gritty of Porsche Cayenne’s best and worst years?